fuzzygroup/blog/_posts/2019-12-08-a-week-of-whole-30-meals-from-my-recipes.md

 {:.center}
 ![IMG_9141.jpeg](/blog/assets/IMG_9141.jpeg)

 My eldest son needs to lose abut 15 pounds before he leaves for boot camp in the Marines.
 So here is a week of Whole 30 Meals planned out for him.
+Here are [more details on Whole 30](IMG_9141.jpeg) (scroll down about 1/2 way).

 ## Monday